Lionel Messi in talks for Saudi Arabia move with USD 400 million deal

-Argentine football legend Lionel Messi is holding talks for a USD 400 million annual deal with the Government of Saudi Arabia to play in the Saudi Pro League in the summer of 2023, The Telegraph reported late on 3 May.
+Argentine football legend Lionel Messi is holding talks for a USD 400 million (INR 3, 269 crores approx.) annual deal with the Government of Saudi Arabia to play in the Saudi Pro League in the summer of 2023, The Telegraph reported late on 3 May.

 News of the deal came hours after Messi was suspended by his current club Paris Saint-Germain (PSG) for two weeks for travelling to Saudi Arabia without its permission.